FEDIToolbox/FEDI/documentation/source/index.rst

 .. figure:: Focus_FEDI.png

-**Fetal and Neonatal Development Imaging (FEDI)** is a comprehensive, free, open-source toolbox that provides a suite of command-line tools dedicated to the processing and analysis of fetal and neonatal MRI data.
+**Fetal and Neonatal Development Imaging (FEDI)** is a comprehensive, free, open-source toolbox that provides a suite of command-line tools for analyzing fetal and neonatal MRI data.

 Key Features